playX18/asmkit/README.md

 # Goals
 - Auto-generated assemblers for as many as possible platform.
-- Portability: library should built & run on any platform (even if it does not provide assembler for one), and assemblers on its own must not be dependent on platform we built `uasm` on.
+- Portability: library should built & run on any platform (even if it does not provide assembler for one), and assemblers on its own must not be dependent on platform we built `asmkit` on.